Professional Evening MBA (PEMBA)

 Dual Degree Programs

-Thirty-one credits must be completed in residence at Questrom School of Business and consist of the required Core, Ethics, and Executive Skills classes.
+Thirty-one units must be completed in residence at Questrom School of Business and consist of the required Core, Ethics, and Executive Skills classes.
 Students who waive core courses are required to take an additional Questrom elective.
-If any Questrom course is counted toward the other degree program, students may experience greater flexibility in fulfilling degree requirements but still must meet required total degree credits.
+If any Questrom course is counted toward the other degree program, students may experience greater flexibility in fulfilling degree requirements but still must meet required total degree units.
 Please contact your advisor for MBA requirements.

 Dual degree candidates must fulfill the degree and residency requirements of both schools.
 Dual degrees available to PEMBA students include: